Alessandro-Salerno/SalernOS-Buildenv/README.md

 Type `make download`

 ## Instructions
 If you're using Docker, type `make enter`.
 Then type `make` and wait for the compiler and linker to do their jobs.
-If you want to build a `.img` file, type `mkdir Output`, floowed by `make buildimg`.
+If you want to build a `.img` file, type `mkdir Output`, followed by `make buildimg`.